 When I did arrive two hours later, my mum was being whisked away by Ambulance and my brother was beside himself with emotions.
 I arrived at the hospital and instantly noticed my mother was not herself.
 Frantic, confused and scared, her body was riddled with a bacteria and slowly entering the realms of septic shock.

 A bit baffled by the timing, I instantly knew this was no coincidence as I always wanted three children.
-I still tell everyone it happened out of diving intervention.
+I still tell everyone it happened out of divine intervention.

 My current fear is not having the courage to labour without her presence and knowing that from this day forward my 3rd child will have no memories of my mother and that they never had a chance to meet, physically.

 My deepest fear is letting go completely!
-Letting go of my mothers’ hand and laboring without her guidance and encouragement.
+Letting go of my mothers’ hand and labouring without her guidance and encouragement.

 I understand my mother has never been responsible for my mothering, nor would she continue to be if she were alive.
 It was the nurturing approval and reassurance that I was making the right decision for my children that made me feel whole.
 Perhaps this divine intervention/3rd pregnancy is my mothers’ way of saying, “you can birth without fear and you will”.